 If you receive a fine, incur interest penalties or have trouble paying off your GST debt your agent can talk to the tax office on your behalf.
 We have priority channels for dealing with the ATO such as the tax agent portal and priority call centres.

 Make this your last quarter of BAS stress

-If lodging your BAS and paying GST are an ongoing headache it is time to do something about it.
+If lodging your BAS and paying GST is an ongoing headache, it is time to do something about it.
 Call Beyond Accountancy on 1300 883 122 or book an appointment online.
 To arrange a call back click on the contact us link at the top of this page.